verifyica-team/pipeliner/DESIGN.md

 # Design

-Pipeliner is designed similar to other interpreter-based languages.
+Pipeliner is designed as a 2-pass interpreter.

 ## Step 1